 Types of data removed

-Avast BreachGuard requests your data be removed from 14 sites it monitors across its dashboard.
-It went to work sending requests, and within a day, it finished all requests.
+Avast BreachGuard requests that your data be removed from 14 sites it monitors across its dashboard.
+It went to work sending requests and finished them within 48 hours.

 For the companies it couldn’t make successful contact with, it gave us the option to request removal directly from the broker’s site.